 - 7. Click OK. - 8.
 Restart your ODBC application to make sure that the new settings take effect.

-The Cloudera ODBC Driver for Impala produces a log file named ImpalaODBC driver.log at the location that you specify in the Log Path field.
+The Cloudera ODBC Driver for Impala produces two log files at the location you specify in the Log Path field, where [DriverName] is the name of the driver: